-Recently, three separate federal courts have found that the CDC's moratorium is unlawful.
-In NAHB's case, the Northern District of Ohio found that Congress did not provided the CDC with the authority to issue such a moratorium.
+Recently, three separate federal courts have found that the CDCtitle="Opens a page in a new window"s moratorium is unlawful.
+In NAHBtitle="Opens a page in a new window"s case, the Northern District of Ohio found that Congress did not provided the CDC with the authority to issue such a moratorium.
 This extension should not alter that decision.

 As noted in a previous NAHBNow post, the reason the court decision was set aside for all NAHB members — and not all landlords nationwide — is because NAHB was a plaintiff in the case and we had “representational standing.”
 This means NAHB was acting as a representative of its members who have been impacted by the moratorium.
 When an association wins a case like this, the decision applies to all its members.

 Biden Administration Announces New Initiatives to Prevent Evictions